PARCO MUSEUM

 Other exhibitions

-In addition, related books containing the new work "TOKYO Monster" will be sold in advance at the venue.
+In addition, related books containing the new "TOKYO Monster" will be sold in advance at the venue.

 Related Books

-Title : "TOKYO Monster"
+Title : "Tokyo Monster"

-Fixed price : 3,456 yen (tax included)
+List price : 3,456 yen (tax included)

-Specifications : A4 Transformation, Hard Cover, 120P
+Specifications : A4 Transformation, Hardcover, 120P

-Publishing : Street editorial room
+Issue : Street editorial room

 The latest collection of works "TOKYO Monster" will be released in advance at the venue!